jordancrouch/middle-earth-typing-trials/TESTING.md

 ## Automated Testing

+Due to the scope of this project and time constraints, it was not possible to incorporate automated testing.
+However, due to the size and logic involved, it certainly would have been beneficial, and in an ideal scenario unit testing would be used.
+As a result, manual testing was conducted for this project and is outlined below.

 ### A Note on Validation

 As a result of using Tailwind CSS and some newer HTML elements (such as popover), previous validation services I've used are not necessarily up to date to include such uses and returned errors that wouldn't be able to be fixed without a considerable amount of work.
 As a result, I searched for an alternative validation service that is regularly updated and includes CSS framework definitions and latest HTML elements/attributes.
 This led me to use the [CSS HTML Validator](https://www.htmlvalidator.com) Pro trial version, which can validate to W3C and WHATWG standards, but also based on what works with real-world browsers.
 More information on this can be [found here](https://www.htmlvalidator.com/current/docs/validate_to_w3c_standards.htm).